ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 are receive-only.

-Similarly, specifying a multicast group address on the Remote Endpoint will indicate that the resulting connection will be used to send multicast messages.
+Similarly, specifying a multicast group address on the Remote Endpoint will indicate that the resulting connection will be used to send multicast messages, and that the Preconnection will support Initiate() but not Listen().
+The Connection created this way is send-only.

+No semantics for creating bidirectional connections for multicast group members or the use of Rendezvous() with Preconnections that have endpoints containing group addresses are defined in this document.

 ### Endpoint Aliases